annrosethomson2004/Ketto-Sathyam/README.md

 ### Team Members
 - Team Lead: Ann Rose Thomson - Sahrdaya College of Engineering and Technology
-- Member 2: Ann Rose Thomson - Sahrdaya College of Engineering and Technology
-- Member 3: Annrea Lijo - Sahrdaya College of Engineering and Technology
+- Member 2: Annrea Lijo - Sahrdaya College of Engineering and Technology

 ### Project Description
 This project is a Flask-based backend API that analyzes human facial images to detect emotions, age, gender, and race using the DeepFace deep learning framework.
 It then generates a set of funny, culturally relevant Malayalam text statuses based on the facial analysis, alongside a natural-sounding Malayalam audio output of these statuses using Google Text-to-Speech (gTTS).